deltaq471/musicdl/README.md

 not to be confused with; "https://github.com/CharlesPikachu/musicdl" this project has no relation with that.

 Supported platforms; essentially everything that supports Python, such as Windows, Mac, Linux, BSD.
-(Keep in mind that we only provide binaries for Windows!)
+(Keep in mind that i only provide binaries for Windows!)

 how to run it on platforms other than windows? it's simple, download the .zip from Releases according to your platform (or download the source code) then run 'build.sh' if youre on Mac, Linux and BSD, and build.bat if youre on Windows, after building run the according files: